Conflict of Beliefs

 Robert: Well, that’s the right attitude to be positive.
 Because, you know, I’ll tell you, right now, Felix, I’m still the only member of my family that’s a member of the Church.
 This is 32 years, right?
 And, but I will tell you that when we first started, I was much like, in the same situation where they didn’t want to hear anything about the Church, and it’s because they didn’t understand.

 You know, you have all these feelings, like you’re, you’re doubting yourself, like, you know, why is this happening now?
 And, you know, why are they so angry?
 And why is it that they can’t understand.
 And that takes time, right?
 You have to know how to create a balance, right?
 Because you want to spend time with them.
 But you don’t want the time that you spend with them to always be awkward, right?
 So if I know I’m going to spend the afternoon with you, and if I know that the minute I walk in the door, the first thing I’m going to talk about is how they need to leave their church and join my church, that’s going to create kind of an awkward space, right?
-So you, you have to kind of create this balance where they know that when you’re there, you’re still present, you’re still Felix.
-I’m still your son, I’m still your brother.
+So you, you have to kind of create this balance where they know that when you’re there, you’re still present, you’re still Felix, I’m still your son, I’m still your brother.
 And then when the opportunities come up, when you start to see opportunities, and God’s gonna show you when those opportunities come up.
-That’s when you can talk about, you know, hey, you know, we’ve got this activity.
-It’s an activity that you know, that they’d enjoy, you know, something, something that’s maybe less formal, because it took almost two and a half years, I think, before, I was actually able to get my mom to come to a Bible study, which finally came, and then when she comes to visit us when we were living in Atlanta, and even here, she joins us in the worship service.
+That’s when you can talk about, you know, hey, you know, we’ve got this activity we’ve got, an activity that you know, that they’d enjoy, you know, something, something that’s maybe less formal, because it took almost two and a half years, I think, before, I was actually able to get my mom to come to a Bible study, which finally came, and then when she comes to visit us when we’re living in Atlanta, and even here, she joins us in the worship service.
 Because now we’re at a point where she respects my faith, because it’s the faith that’s raising her grandchildren.

 Aliw: As Felix listened, there was one thing that he needed help in dealing with that frankly, is a challenge for everyone….rejection.

 Robert: Well, when you’re inviting them to come to a Bible study or join worship service, or you know, to come and listen, and you’re noticing that that’s a point of tension, right?
 Because then all of a sudden, the conversation doesn’t go quite the way that you wanted it to.
-You have to be able to create this balance when you’re with them, right?
+And you have to be able to create this balance when you’re with them, right?
 Because when you’re with them, and you want to spend time with them, be present.
 And, you know, provided that the gathering isn’t like a celebration or something that you know is against the doctrines, you can be there and be present, you don’t have to, to always be trying to get them to come to an activity or listen to the Bible study all the time, because that’s where a lot of the tension comes from.

 The thing that really made the biggest difference was when they started to see how my life changed.
 Because I was a member of the Church.
 My outlook on life was a lot more positive, you know, it was a lot more optimistic.
 I, you know, didn’t cuss, I didn’t do a lot of the things that I used to do when I was younger, and they started to slowly see that change.
 And that’s really where I think they started to understand that, you know, being a member of the Church, even though they didn’t understand the doctrines or hear anything, yet.
 They knew it was good for me.
 It was a good influence.
 And it was even more so after we had our first child and my mom and my relatives saw how they were being raised in the Church.
 Respectful, industrious.
 They were, you know, always willing to help, it doesn’t have to be you always trying to, you know, I need you to come to Bible study tonight, I need you to come to Bible study.
 And, try to do that.
 So that way they can at least see that being a member of the Church was actually a good influence.
 And it’s affected your life in a positive way.